utdata/icj-class/js/js-class-02.md

 ## Save it

 - Commit your changes to Github.
+It's important to commit and push to Github so I can see your changes at this point.

 ---